Europe as home – Berlin as start

 Arturo Bjørklund Winters

 As the son of a German father and a Swedish mother, who grew up in France, I was born in Italy.
-Visiting my family has always taken me all over Europe: my uncle is currently living with his Spanish wife in England (Durham), my Danish aunts in Copenhagen, while my grandfather lived in Paris.
+Visiting my family has always taken me all over Europe: my uncle is currently living with his Spanish wife in England (Durham), my Danish aunts in Copenhagen, while my grandfather was living in Paris.